Archive for the ‘gardening’ Category

 I was amazed to see through my camera what looks like the sun hanging on a cross.
 Strong symbolism.

-Two kinds of cherries: Cherries from a tree and cherries from a tomato vine.
+- two kinds of cherries: Cherries from a tree and cherries from a tomato vine.
+(Bing cherries and cherry tomatoes)

-Found a helpful wasp that might have taken a caterpillar off the tomato vine.
+- A helpful wasp might have removed a caterpillar pest from the tomato vine. (win)

 Above, you can see a caterpillar that got taken down by a wasp.